Baked Fish Croquettes are crispy, lemony and oh-so-tasty! They make a great option for lunch and dinner and are ready in a blink!

 In the meantime, prepare a super simple flavour-packed garlicky yogurt dip that's ready in just 2 minutes.

-I basically used this recipe, and added 1 tsp of grated garlic into the mix.
+I basically used this recipe, and added 1 teaspoon of grated garlic into the mix.

 Serve your fish croquettes nicely hot with the garlicky yogurt dip and some extra lemon wedges on the side.